Macular degeneration is the leading cause of blindness in older adults in the United States. Approximately 20 million adults in […]

 If your dry eye is aqueous-deficient dry eye, more standard eye drops should work fine.

 Eye drops will not always be sufficient for alleviating your dry eye symptoms.
 In those cases, you can try other, stronger solutions, such as over the counter gels or ointments for dry eye.
 Since they are thicker than eye drops, their effects last longer, though they can make it a bit harder to see.
-For that reason, doctors often recommend using these products before going to bed.
+For that reason, eye doctors often recommend using these products before going to bed.

 Specific types of eye drops you should avoid include: